collapsed-stacks/startups/questions/523/are-there-any-legal-issues-when-hiring-remote-workers.md

 - posted by: [ATrubka](https://stackexchange.com/users/1052629/atrubka) on 2014-09-05
 - score: 4

-<p>The best option is to deal with a foreign company that provides services to your US based company.
+The best option is to deal with a foreign company that provides services to your US based company.
 All you need from that foreign company is an invoice as a proof of services that they're billing you for.
 It's also good to have a proof that services were actually provided.
 If it's a software or design then it can be a good proof on its own.
-If there's no such asset (in case of SEO or other services), then email trails or documents exchanged could act as a proof.</p>
+If there's no such asset (in case of SEO or other services), then email trails or documents exchanged could act as a proof.

-<p>Paying taxes and applicable fees is responsibility of the foreign company.
-You should not be liable for that.</p>
+Paying taxes and applicable fees is responsibility of the foreign company.
+You should not be liable for that.

-<p>It's also possible to work with individuals that same way, but certain foreign restrictions may apply to them as far as receiving payments from US company.</p>
+It's also possible to work with individuals that same way, but certain foreign restrictions may apply to them as far as receiving payments from US company.

 ## Answer 569